 Source: Waverton, Bloomberg, MSCI.
-As at 01.11.24 GOLD AT RECORD HIGH As of the end of October 2024, gold is at an all-time high in US dollars and is also at an all-time high in sterling terms.
+As at 03.01.25 GOLD REMAINS ELEVATED As of the end of December 2024, gold is \$120 below its October 2024 record high in US dollars and £30 below its all-time high in sterling terms.
 With all the uncertainty highlighted on previous pages of this presentation, we are of the view that gold has a role to play in diversified portfolios.
 Gold benefitted from the exceptional monetary policy in evidence from 2008 to arguably 2021.
 With zero or even negative nominal interest rates the opportunity cost of owning gold had never been lower.
 In recent months, the rally in gold appears to be based on buying by central banks around the world, including in China.
 There is also some evidence that Chinese retail investors have been buying gold.
 It is also possible that gold has benefitted as a hedge against any reappearance of inflation.
 It could also be benefitting as a hedge against fears about broader currency debasement in a world of elevated government budget deficits.
 Gold price per troy ounce in US dollars and in sterling